rzk-lang/sHoTT/src/simplicial-hott/08-covariant.rzk.md

 ## Total type of a covariant family over a Segal type

-We prove that the total type of a covariant family over a Segal type is a Segal type.
-We split the proof into intermediate steps.
-Let `A` be a type and a type family `#!rzk C : A → U`.

-### Category theoretic proof

 For every covariant family `C : A → U`, the projection `Σ A, C → A` is an left fibration, hence an inner fibration.
 It immediately follows that if `A` is Segal, then so is `Σ A, C`.